cdapio/cdap/cdap-docs/developer-manual/source/pipelines/getting-started.rst

 Getting Started
 ===============

-This is a quick tutorial, covering the basics of CDAP pipelines.
-It assumes that you are familiar with CDAP, the concepts of streams, datasets, and applications in CDAP and basic operations in the CDAP UI, such as entering events into a stream and exploring a dataset:
+This is a quick tutorial, covering the basics of CDAP pipelines:

   1. `Install CDAP`_
-  #. `Start CDAP Pipelines`_
+  #. `Creating CDAP Pipelines`_
   #. `Start CDAP Studio`_
   #. `Quick Tour of CDAP Studio`_
   #. `Creating a Simple Pipeline`_